 Good mental health means that we can find joy and positively deal with life's inevitable challenges.
 It is a time to assess the balance we have in our lives, despite today's dramatic and unexpected stressors.
-This year has brought so much more than the "normal stresses of life".
-The Middle Tennessee area has been impacted by tornados, COVID-19, powerful storms, and power outages.
+This year has brought so much more than the "normal stresses of life."
 Paying attention to our positive emotional well-being is more important now than ever.

 Building resilience helps us manage these stressors and bounce back when there are life challenges.
-Here are some tips and resource to elevate your psychological resilience:
+Here are some tips and resources to elevate your psychological resilience:

 - Being effective at work: For those who are working remotely during this time, it can be especially challenging.